Friday, June 1, 2018

 Once, he reached a temple on the outskirts of the village.
 He hadn’t managed to get decent food for a week.
 He drank water from the nearby river and sat on the temple premises.

 Apsara Urvashi regularly visited this temple.
 The beggar was so engrossed in his singing that he didn’t notice Apsara’s arrival.
 Apsara offered prayers in the shrine.
 Beggar’s singing was so enchanting that it created a rush of spirituality and divinity within her.
-Finding solace in his singing, she came to the main premises to see the singer.
+Finding solace in his singing, she visited the main premises to see the singer.
 She spotted the beggar and stood beside him.

-Apsara offered him a gold coin, but he refused, ‘All day I beg for food, but I don’t want to a beggar in a sacred place like this temple.’
+Apsara offered him a gold coin, but he refused, ‘All day I beg for food, but I don’t want to be a beggar in a sacred place like this temple.’

 Impressed by his humility, she asked him to sing for her.
 They walked to the riverside.
 The beggar started singing, and she danced.
 She gave the beggar a gold coin as a token of appreciation.
 The beggar accepted it and bought a small house in the village.
 Every full moon night, the beggar came to visit Apsara, sing for her and receive a gold coin.